The United Association for Labor Education Constitution and Bylaws

 11.3 Dissolution will be approved at the Annual meeting through a motion by the Executive Board and will require a three-quarters vote for approval.
 If proper notice has not been provided to the members, approval will require a nine-tenths vote at the Annual meeting.

-11.4 If the dissolution is approved, the Executive Board will have the authority to distribute all remaining assets and property to the membership in accordance with applicable Federal and State laws and provisions.
+11.4 If the dissolution is approved, the Executive Board will have the authority to distribute all remaining assets and property to another organization with similar objectives in accordance with applicable Federal and State laws and provisions.